-Expressions are interpreted according to priority of individual operators: the & operator is prior to |.
-If multiple conditions are connected by the same operator, the expression is interpreted from left to right.
-If necessary, parenthesis can be used to emphasize priority of conditions:
+Expressions are parsed according to the priority of the individual operators: the & operator is parsed before |.
+If multiple conditions are connected by the same operator, the expression is parsed from left to right.
+If necessary, parentheses can be used to determine the priority of conditions:

-'''

 variable1 = value1 & (variable2 = value2 | variable3 = value3)

-'''